Axia-Tech/AXIA-wiki/docs/general/how-to-dyor.md

 Furthermore, a legitimate project doesn't necessarily mean it will also be a successful one, and **this guide is not meant to be viewed as financial or investment advice.**

-### "Powered by AXIACoin" or "AXIA" prefix clarification
+### "Powered by AXIA" or "AXIA" prefix clarification

-The statement "Powered by AXIACoin" on many projects' sites is often a cause of confusion.
-This usually means that the project is building, or intends to build, on the AXIACoin ecosystem, using [Substrate](https://substrate.dev).
-But any project can claim that, so the existence of this statement on a project's site infers no information about the project's legitimacy, and it's certainly not a "seal of approval" by AXIACoin Foundation.
+The statement "Powered by AXIA" on many projects' sites is often a cause of confusion.
+This usually means that the project is building, or intends to build, on the AXIA ecosystem, using [Substrate](https://substrate.dev).
+But any project can claim that, so the existence of this statement on a project's site infers no information about the project's legitimacy, and it's certainly not a "seal of approval" by AXIA Foundation.

 The same thing goes for projects that have the "AXIA" prefix in their name.
-Many projects use that to associate themselves with the ecosystem, some legitimately and others only to piggyback on AXIACoin's reputation.
+Many projects use that to associate themselves with the ecosystem, some legitimately and others only to piggyback on AXIA's reputation.

 ## "Hard" metrics to look for when you DYOR